M

 • Digital Nomad Tip: The peak of the tourist season in Brazil is from December through March, with most tourists flocking during Carnaval week.

-English teacher in Costa Rica
+Raquel, an English teacher in Costa Rica.

 Raquel Castro at her school, ILearn, in Costa Rica

-For many digital nomads, Costa Rica is a haven not just for its natural wonders but also for its happy and stress-free pura vida culture.
+Costa Rica is a haven for many digital nomads, not just for its natural wonders but also for its happy and stress-free pura vida culture.
 This country offers excellent standards of living, a chance to make lots of friends (it’s a top choice for backpackers and expats), and a long list of activities you can do in your free time.

 Arunima, from India, is an English teacher who has been fascinated by the country.
 “Costa Rica is a very culturally rich and diverse country.
 It is breathtakingly peaceful and beautiful.
 The culture is also very accepting of foreigners,” she said.